 Surprisingly, people with endometriosis report that speaking about the condition to a female boss can be even more difficult.
 ‘Standard’ period pains are very common and for many, they’re entirely manageable.
 Female bosses might not understand the very real difference between the two.

-In 2019, the representatives of the UK Government met to discuss support for women with endometriosis in the workplace.
+In 2019, the representatives of the UK Government met to discuss support for people with endometriosis in the workplace.
 Anecdotal evidence shared by the group of MPs showed that employers are still really far behind when it comes to understanding this condition.
-There is a prevailing attitude in society which responds to this chronic condition with words like ‘this is just what women go through – you have to deal with it.’
+There is a prevailing attitude in society which responds to this chronic condition with words like ‘this is just what people with periods go through – you have to deal with it.’

 This is not true.
 Endometriosis is not normal and you have a right to seek treatment and time off for what is a chronic health condition.
 Your employer has a responsibility to protect your physical health, your psychological health, and provide an environment in which you can do your work safely.